LEEClab/ATLANTIC-limits/README.md

 + __Ribeiro et al. (2009)__: short description

 Proposed limits:
-+ __Integrative limit__: short description
++ __Integrative limit__: corresponds to the union of the for limits above
-+ __Consensual_limit__: short description
++ __Consensual_limit__: corresponds to the intersection of the limits above

 The repository presents the _shapefiles_ of all limits, in geographical projection (lat-lon) and Datum WGS-84 as well as in Albers projection and Datum SAD69.
 Furthermore, the repository presents the references that defined each of the limits, and a script in R to analyze the area and the overlap of the limits.

 # Citação/Citation

 Muylaert, R.L.; Vancine, M.H.; Bernardo, R.; Oshima, J.E.F.; Sobral-Souza, T.; Tonetti, V.R.; Niebuhr, B.B.S.; Ribeiro, M.C.
-Limites territoriais inclusivos para estudos ecológicos e biogeográficos na Mata Atlântica.
+Uma nota sobre os limites territoriais da Mata Atlântica.
 Submetido para _Oecologia Australis_.

 Muylaert, R.L .; Vancine, M.H .; Bernardo, R .; Oshima, J.E.F .; Sobral-Souza, T .; Tonetti, V.R .; Niebuhr, B.B.S.; Ribeiro, M.C.
-Inclusive territorial limits for ecological and biogeographical studies in the Atlantic Forest.
+A note on the territorial limits of the Atlantic Forest.
 Submitted to _Oecologia Australis_.

 # Contato/Contact